 Hey there, website owners!
-Do you know that search engines and other online services often use crawlers to check out what’s on your site?
-One of these is OpenAI, they use crawlers to collect data for training their artificial intelligence (AI) models.
+Do you know that search engines and other online services often use AI crawlers to check out what’s on your site?
+These crawlers, deployed by giants like OpenAI and Google, collect data to train their evolving artificial intelligence (AI) models.

 file.